 They are the generalized species and thieve everywhere away from the strong predators.
 The often-found in the forest, coastal bushes, etc.

 They have the unique mechanism to store fat in the tail.
-A healthy individual obviously has robust tail.
+A healthy individual obviously has the robust tail.

-Disease, road killing, killing by domestic dogs, wild fox, Low genetic diversity, etc. are the major threats of the Tasmania devil.
+Disease, road killing, killing by domestic dogs, wild fox, Low genetic diversity, etc. are the major threats of the Tasmania Devil.
 The tumor in the devil is contagious and it is making the situation worse.
 Some time the hungry mature devil might eat up the young devil.

 They have the lethargic speed reaching merely up to 13 kilometers per hour.